Le Droit Humain: Splinter organisations

 In its history, the British Federation has seen numerous groups split off and form their own Orders due to fundamental disagreements with the leadership of the Federation and the wider Order.
 The first of these was the Honorable Fraternity of Antient Masonry formed on 20 June 1908, now known as the Order of Women Freemasons.
 This was formed due to concerns that LE DROIT HUMAIN's Paris headquarters was exerting excessive influence and trying to make the British Federation more in line with the French Federation.
 Initially made up of men and women, by the 1920s only women could apply for membership.

 However, this Order began to see its own disputes over use of the Royal Arch side degree, which came to a head in 1913 with the formation of The Honourable Fraternity of Ancient Freemasons.
 From the outset this has been a female only Order.

+In 1925 Aimee Bothwell Gosse found split away from the British Federation to found the Order of Ancient Free and Accepted Masonry for Men and Women, citing excessive Theosophical influence over the Federation under Annie Besant, who by this point was President of the Theosophical Society.
+Bothwell Gosse had been a member of the Theosophical Society but left in 1924.
+There remain no traces of her Order today and no official date for its dissolution can be found.

 November 1997 saw the creation of the Order of the Blazing Star, renamed The Co-Freemasonic Order of the Blazing Star in May 2007.
 This was based on a perceived decrease in the British Federation's emphasis on spirituality, with this new order choosing to re-emphasise this aspect of esoteric and 'inner working' Freemasonry.

 Similar concerns of overreach from Paris and an increasing secularisation of Freemasonry also led to the establishment of The Grand Lodge of Freemasonry for Men and Women on 18 February 2001.
 The purpose of this Order was to offer Anglo-American Freemasonry in the style of UGLE and the women only Orders but for men and women on equal terms.

 All of these splinter groups have belief in a Supreme Being as a requirement for membership, meaning that none of them recognise the British Federation they originate from as a regular Masonic body.